Carnival Liberty

 Carnival Liberty is a Conquest-class cruise ship operated by Carnival Cruise Line.
 Built by Fincantieri at its Monfalcone shipyard in Friuli-Venezia Giulia, northern Italy, she was christened by actress Mira Sorvino in Civitavecchia, Italy, on July 19, 2005.
 Carnival Liberty was the first ship to feature Carnival's Seaside Theater—a 12 ft high by 22 ft wide LED screen.
 Located by the midship pool on the Lido deck, it is used to show movies, sporting events, concerts and other ship programming.

 Incidents

 Norovirus outbreak

 On November 3, 2006, Carnival Liberty departed Rome, Italy, to Fort Lauderdale (Port Everglades).
 During the 16-day transatlantic voyage, over 700 people contracted the contagious norovirus illness.
-On the morning hours of November 15, Carnival Cruise Lines announced it would shorten the next cruise by two days for an extensive cleaning.
+On the morning of November 15, Carnival Cruise Lines announced it would shorten the next cruise by two days for an extensive cleaning.
 Originally, the next cruise was scheduled to depart on November 19 for a six-day cruise.
 The November 19 cruise was rescheduled to depart Fort Lauderdale on November 21 for a four-day cruise using new ports-of-call.
 Safety measures were also enacted on a few of the future cruises to prevent further contamination.
 These safety measures included fully suspending self-service on the buffet lines.
 When the first cruise after the outbreak ended on November 25, fewer than 60 passengers were reported to have contracted the norovirus.